 Augmented Reality advertising has been around for a while now.
 It has been contained to app-based experiences, where brands have already invested in a mobile application so they could implement AR experiences within the app pretty easily.
 However the drawback to this was that for consumers to view the AR experience, they had to download the app first.
 For new customers or just interested 'joe bloggs' off the street, this requirement to download was a step too far.
 It introduces a hurdle, and if there's one thing that kills good advertising - it's hurdles.

-Through the recent development of web-based Augmented Reality, WebAR Augmented Reality has given marketers the opportunity to use Augmented Reality within their marketing plans WITHOUT the requirement for consumers to download an app.
+Web-based Augmented Reality, known as WebAR, uses web browsers instead of apps to deliver the augmented reality experience.
+WebAR has given marketers the opportunity to use Augmented Reality within their marketing plans WITHOUT the requirement for consumers to download an app.
 No hurdles, no clunky user-experience, just clean and simple AR advertising with proven positive ROI's.

 Drillware used this WebAR experience, built by the Web AR marketing campaign experts Aircards to drive awareness of their new innovative plug product, the Piercepoint TTB Plug.
 This Augmented Reality advertising campaign used 3D animation that came to life from their Outdoor Advertising posters, activated from your standard iOS or Android device camera.

 Augmented Reality advertising doesn’t require wall murals or big posters.
 It can be applied to virtually any marketing medium, from product packaging to postcards, business cards and more.
 No matter the size of the marketing material, Augmented Reality can transform it into a big experience.